-Getting ready for an Olympics is like the well know duck analogy; all seems calm on the surface, but to get there, there is a lot of paddling under the surface.
+Getting ready for an Olympics is like the well known duck effect.
+Everything seems calm on the surface, but there's is a lot of paddling under the surface.

-Whilst the Summer Games only run for 6 weeks every 4 years (Winter in the intervening 2 year cycle), the success of the athletes whilst competing is equally impacted by the smooth running of the support activities, both during and in the run up to the games.
+With the Summer Games running for 6 weeks every 4 years and Winter in the intervening 2-year cycle, the success of the athletes whilst competing is equally impacted by the smooth running of the support activities, both during and in the run up to each of the games.

-This covers not only coordination of athletes from all the various national sporting organisations, but also support staff, travel, accommodation, equipment, sponsorship etc. Add to that, the hurdles introduced with Covid 19 this year, and it takes a lot of organising.
+This smooth running not only covers coordination of athletes from all the various national sporting organisations, but also support staff, travel, accommodation, equipment, sponsorship and more.
+Add to that, the ongoing hurdles introduced with Covid 19, and it takes a lot of organising.

-One of the key aspects to this organisational challenge, is ensuring that the teams have the correct kit for all events, be it athletic attire or formal wear for ceremonies, with this years quantity of kit running to more than 150,000 items of clothing.
+One of the key aspects to the organisational challenge, is ensuring that the teams have the correct kit for all events, be it athletic attire or formal wear for ceremonies, with this years quantity of kit running to more than 225,000 items of clothing across Tokyo and Beijing.

-Distributing this kit is its own event, running over a period of 6 weeks in a central (UK) location in advance of shipping out to the Games.
-Here, sponsors, suppliers, support teams and the athletes all come together to check sizes, try clothes on, engage with the marketing teams and ultimately leave with their packed bags ready to head out to Tokyo.
+Distributing kit is its own event, running over a period of up to 6 weeks in dedicated, centralised locations in advance of shipping out to the events.
+Here, sponsors, suppliers, support teams and the athletes all come together to check sizes, try clothes on, engage with the marketing teams and ultimately leave with their packed bags ready to head out to the host nation.

 From a process perspective, the whole activity involves the typical stock management activities such as goods-inwards, unpacking, stock taking, storing, picking.

-Reality proved to be different with early events.
-Lost paperwork, missing information, wasted time, loss of stock control, lack of trust in the process and stress were common, but more importantly athletes were potentially receiving the wrong kit, just at the point when you want the team focussing 100% on their performance.
+But reality proved to be different with early events.
+Lost paperwork, missing information, wasted time, loss of stock control, lack of trust in the process and stress were common, but more importantly athletes were receiving the wrong kit, just at the point when you want the team focussing 100% on their performance.

-With Bluetooth integration between the mobile devices and barcode scanners, the system was fully mobile, linking back to a central cloud server which provided full stock management reporting together with dashboards and billboards for the waiting athletes with their scheduled slot for shopping and status of their kit packing.
+With Bluetooth integration between the mobile devices and barcode scanners, the system was fully mobile, linking back to a central cloud server providing live and full stock reporting together with dashboards and billboards for the waiting athletes with their scheduled slot for shopping and status of their kit packing.